Aldhanekaa/Motivation-Generator-Neumorphism-Design/README.md

 ## Getting Started

 ### Introduction
 Hello There, I'm Aldhaneka.
-So I built random quotes generator with JavaScript, and this project is for my School Project.
+So I built Motivation generator with JavaScript, and this project is for my School Project.

 This project is fill of my Quotes, not from famous people.